VinnyShaw/cars-and-coffee-ci-ms2/README.md

 - A user may wish to know the time and location of the event.
 - A user may wish to see a map detailing the the location of the event or any other planned activities.
-- A user may wish to easily contact the organisers of the event regarding attending or ask for additional information.
+- A user may wish to easily contact the organizers of the event regarding attending or ask for additional information.
 - A user may wish to find out what the theme of the event by reading a clear description.
 - A user may wish to see where the event is by looking at its location on google maps.
 - A user may wish to know when the event is in a clear event listing.
 - A user may wish to find the events social media accounts and be able to follow a link to them.
-- A user may wish to contact the event organisers by use of a simple form.
+- A user may wish to contact the event organizers by use of a simple form.
 - A user may wish to see the routes driven on the events.
 - A user may wish to toggle the information displayed on the route maps.
 - A user may wish to toggle the colour scheme of the site between light and dark modes.